 Never Too Late: Exercise for Seniors Still Important

 An active mind and body are essential quality-of-life elements for everyone, and this connection holds true for seniors in care facilities.
 Institutional life can lead to a downward spiral of diminished independence, lack of physical activity, declining physical and mental function, and reduced quality of life.
-A recent study found that exercise programs developed specifically for institutionalized seniors and adaptable for those with thinking (cognitive) and physical disability were helpful in maintaining health-related quality of life.The study, published in Archives of Internal Medicine, included 160 people, age 65 and older, living in nursing care facilities.
+A study found that exercise programs developed specifically for institutionalized seniors and adaptable for those with thinking (cognitive) and physical disabilities were helpful in maintaining health-related quality of life.The study, published in Archives of Internal Medicine, included 160 people, age 65 and older, living in nursing care facilities.
 The participants were randomly assigned to one of the following groups:

 - An adapted tai chi exercise program, 30 minute sessions four times per week, involving exercises that emphasized body awareness, weight shifting, alignment, and coordination.